 Timothy Long is a distinguished conductor, pianist, and composer of Muscogee and Choctaw descent who is Artistic and Music Director of Opera at Eastman School of Music and an assistant conductor at the Metropolitan Opera.
-He is an enrolled citizen of both the Muscogee Nation and the Thlopthlocco Tribal Town, and he is matrilineally Choctaw.
+He is an enrolled citizen of both the Muscogee Nation and the Thlopthlocco Tribal Town, and is matrilineally Choctaw.

 At the age of 16, Tim made his piano concerto debut with the Oklahoma Symphony Orchestra, and has since performed as a soloist with the Chamber Orchestra of Philadelphia, the Lawton (OK) Philharmonic, the Beethoven Society Orchestra of Washington DC, the Sociedad Filarmonica de Conciertos of Mexico City, the Oklahoma Summer Arts Institute Orchestra, the Eastman School Symphony Orchestra, and the Eastman Philharmonia.